lmco/mms3-adapter-plugin/CONTRIBUTING.md

 see more information about security vulnerability reporting, see the [SECURITY.md](./SECURITY.md).

-With any bug or vulnerability reported, the Lockheed Martin MBEE team will make an effort to address the issue within 1 business day, and provide a detailed follow-up within 5 business days.

 ### Pull Requests
 As an open-sourced project, this plugin is open to contributions from community members who wish to enhance or fix portions of the software.
 Below are some guidelines